edulonde/edulonde/README.md

 I am Edu Londe, this are some facts about me:

-- 💻 I am currently studying Computer Engineering at [UNIVESP](https://univesp.br/) .
+- 💻 I am currently at 1st year Computer Engineering at [UNIVESP](https://univesp.br/) .
 - 🚀 I'm currently studying Full Stack Web postgraduate at [PUC-MG-Virtual](https://www.pucminas.br/PucVirtual/Paginas/default.aspx).
 - 🌱 My first education was is in Bachelor of Social Sciences at [UNICAMP](https://www.unicamp.br/unicamp/).
 - ⚡ I am a Open Source and Tech Enthusiast, I believe that technology makes the world better.